Goose bumps: Voluntary control

-An unknown proportion of Cambodian nerves of people may consciously initiate the sensation and physiological signs of piloerection.
+An unknown proportion of people may consciously initiate the sensation and physiological signs of piloerection.
 The phenomenon is discovered spontaneously, appearing to be innate, and is not known to be possible to learn or acquire.
 Those with the ability frequently are unaware that it is not possible for everyone.
 The ability appears to correlate with personality traits associated with openness to experience.

-Primate heritage hypothesis

-People often experience goose bumps as a reaction to the sound of fingernails being dragged across a chalkboard.
-In 2006 Vanderbilt psychologist Randolph Blake conducted a study to find out why people react that way to the sound.
-He noted that the core sound causing the reaction was acoustically similar to that of a primate distress call.

 Etymology

 The term "goose bumps" derives from the phenomenon's association with goose skin.
 Goose feathers grow from pores in the epidermis that resemble human hair follicles.
 When a goose's feathers are plucked, its skin has protrusions where the feathers were, and these bumps are what the human phenomenon resembles.

-It is not clear why the particular fowl, goose, was chosen in English (and German, Greek, Italian, Swedish, Danish, Norwegian, Polish and Czech) as most other birds share this same anatomical feature.
+It is not clear why the particular fowl, goose, was chosen in English (and German, Greek, Icelandic, Italian, Swedish, Danish, Norwegian, Polish and Czech) as most other birds share this same anatomical feature.
 Other languages may use a different species.
-For example, the hen or chicken is used in Vietnamese, Korean, Japanese, Finnish, Dutch, Luxembourgish, French, Spanish, Portuguese, Romanian and Galician; Irish uses both; Hebrew, the duck; the ants (referred to as "murashki", alluding to the feeling of ants crawling on ones skin) in Ukrainian and Russian; and a variety of synonyms in Mandarin.
+For example, the hen or chicken is used in Vietnamese, Korean, Japanese, Cantonese, Finnish, Dutch, Luxembourgish, French, Spanish, Portuguese, Romanian, and Galician; Irish uses both; Hebrew, the duck; the ants (referred to as "murashki", alluding to the feeling of ants crawling on one's skin) in Ukrainian and Russian; and a variety of synonyms in Mandarin.

 Some authors have applied "goose bumps" to the symptoms of sexually transmitted diseases.
 "Bitten by a Winchester goose" was a common euphemism for having contracted syphilis in the 16th century.
 "Winchester geese" was the nickname for the prostitutes of Southern London, licensed by the Bishop of Winchester in the area around his London palace.